parallel-markets/handbook/security/acceptable-use.md

 ## Policy Scope

-This policy applies to all Parallel Markets' team-members, contractors, advisors, and contracted parties interacting with Parallel Markets' computing resources and accessing company or customer data.
+This policy applies to all Parallel Markets team members, contractors, advisors and contracted parties interacting with Parallel Markets' computing resources and accessing company or customer data.

 ## Acceptable Use and Security Requirements of Computing Resources